-Brutalist architecture, or Brutalism, is an architectural style which emerged in the mid-20th century and gained popularity in the late 1950s and 1960s.
-It descended from the modernist architectural movement of the late 19th century and of the first half of 20th century.
+Brutalist architecture, or Brutalism, is an architectural style that emerged in the mid-20th century and gained popularity in the late 1950s and 1960s.
+It descended from the modernist architectural movement of the late 19th century and of the first half of the 20th century.
 It is characterized by simple, block-like structures that often feature bare building materials.
 Exposed concrete is favored in construction; however, some examples are primarily made of brick.
 Though beginning in Europe, Brutalist architecture can now be found around the world.
 There are plenty more examples of iconic brutalist architecture from around the world that are worthy of celebration too.
 Here are just 10 of them:

 1. Cité Radieuse, Marseille

 One of Le Corbusier’s seminal projects, Unité d’Habitation (translation: simply ‘housing unit’) is one of the earliest approaches to brutalist architecture as we now know it.
 Conceived as a ‘vertical garden city’ of self-contained units around communal areas, this design principle was the modernist architect’s response to an urgent need for accommodation in the wake of World War Two.

 2. The Breuer Building, New York City.